antvopilov/notes/readItlater/GitHub - shd101wyymarkdown-preview-enhanced One of the 'BEST' markdown preview extensions for Atom editor!.md

 ## Supporting this project

 Markdown Preview Enhanced is an open source project released under the [University of Illinois/NCSA Open Source License](https://github.com/shd101wyy/markdown-preview-enhanced/blob/master/LICENSE.md).
-Its ongoing development is made possible thanks to the support by these awesome [backers](https://shd101wyy.github.io/markdown-preview-enhanced/#/backers).
-You can help make this project better by [supporting us on GitHub Sponsors](https://github.com/sponsors/shd101wyy), [PayPal](https://shd101wyy.github.io/markdown-preview-enhanced/#/paypal), or [微信支付 Wechat Pay](https://shd101wyy.github.io/markdown-preview-enhanced/#/wechat).
+Its ongoing development is made possible thanks to the support by these awesome [[https://shd101wyy.github.io/markdown-preview-enhanced/#/backers]].
+You can help make this project better by [supporting us on GitHub Sponsors](https://github.com/sponsors/shd101wyy), [[https://shd101wyy.github.io/markdown-preview-enhanced/#/paypal]], or [[https://shd101wyy.github.io/markdown-preview-enhanced/#/wechat]].
 Thank you!

 ## Sponsors